Treatment for adults

 Treatment for male hypogonadism depends on the cause and whether you're concerned about fertility.

 Hormone replacement.
-For hypogonadism caused by testicular failure, doctors use male hormone replacement (testosterone replacement therapy, or TRT).
-TRT can restore sexual function and muscle strength and prevent bone loss.
-In addition, men receiving TRT often experience an increase in energy, sex drive and sense of well-being.
+For hypogonadism caused by testicular failure, doctors use male hormone replacement therapy (testosterone replacement therapy, or TRT).
+TRT can restore muscle strength and prevent bone loss.
+In addition, men receiving TRT may experience an increase in energy, sex drive, erectile function and sense of well-being.

 If a pituitary problem is the cause, pituitary hormones may stimulate sperm production and restore fertility.
 Testosterone replacement therapy can be used if fertility isn't an issue.
 A pituitary tumor may require surgical removal, medication, radiation or the replacement of other hormones.